encode/django-rest-framework/docs/authenticators.rst

 .. module:: authenticators

-The authenticators module provides a standard set of authentication methods that can be plugged in to a :class:`Resource`, as well as providing a template by which to write custom authentication methods.
+The authenticators module provides a standard set of authentication methods that can be plugged in to a :class:`.Resource`, as well as providing a template by which to write custom authentication methods.

 The base class
 --------------